behnamfani/ML-Models-for-Time-Series-Forecasting/README.md

 ![](Figures/acf.png)

-A drawback of using SARIMA here is as m=365, the runtime becomes very long!
+A drawback of using SARIMA here is as m=365, the runtime becomes very long!!